 Each CoMotion Mary Gates Innovation Scholar will receive a $6,000 award and two general studies course credits.

 This program is open to UW undergraduate students from any of the three UW campuses who will graduate in Summer 2023 or later, and is open to U.S. citizens, permanent residents, international students, and undocumented students.

 Questions or comments may be emailed to email@example.com.

-Students will receive a $5,000 scholarship to be disbursed throughout the program term.
+Students will receive a scholarship up to $6,000 to be disbursed throughout the program term.
 Housing is not provided for participating students.
 There will be cohort meetings, seminars and social activities offered throughout the summer.
 All interns will participate in a final culminating event.